Hire Pro Nashville Musicians to Play on YOUR Song!

 If you’ve never done this before, it’s an exhilarating experience.
 You work so hard to write good songs, and to hear great musicians bring your song to life is one of the best feelings in the world.

 With that in mind, I’ve put together another Nashville Tracking Day.
-I’ve partnered with my buddy Steve Peffer, who is the touring keyboardist for the band Alabama and played keys on my latest EP Free, to do a full band tracking day for a handful of my Home Studio Corner peeps.
-Check the studio tour I recently shot with Steve:
+I’ve partnered with my buddy Steve Peffer (touring keyboardist for the band Alabama and played keys on my EP Free) and a handful of stellar Nashville session players to do a full band tracking day for a handful of my Home Studio Corner peeps.

 Here’s how it works.

 If you decide to hire us to record one or more of your songs, you will send us an mp3 recording of the song, and we’ll take it from there.
 We’ll put charts together and track your song in the studio.
-At the end of the session, you will have everything you need to move forward and release a killer-sounding song.
+At the end of the session, we’ll send you the raw tracks, and you will have everything you need to move forward and release a killer-sounding song.

 Again, all you need to do is provide us with an mp3 of the song and some direction as to what you’re looking for.
 When we’re finished, you’ll receive all the multi-track files from the tracking day, which will include drums, bass, and at least one acoustic, electric, and keyboard track.
 If songs need an extra pass of guitars or keyboards, we’ll do that as well.
 (For example, Steve might play piano on the first pass and B3 organ on the second.)

 We’ll provide the tracks as raw WAV files that you can import into your DAW and get to work!